andyzhu23/Competitive-Programming/README.md

 # Welcome!
-Hello, my name is Andy Zhu, I am a high schooler in St. George's School interested in Competitive Programming.
+Hello, my name is Andy Zhu, I am a high school student in St. George's School interested in Competitive Programming.
 This repo is just for me to review my own solutions

 [andy_zhu23](https://dmoj.ca/user) on DMOJ